aridoza/foundational-java/garbage-collection/README.md

 The Garbage Collector will mark those for collection, and then in a sweep process will remove that memory and perform a compaction so that the memory once again becomes available.

-> Share the program below with students.
-Give them a few minutes to answer the two questions below then reveal the answers.

 Consider the following program:

 ```java
 for (int i = 0; i < 100; i++) {
     String message = "This is message " + i;